richardbeaver/airpods-motion-controller/README.md

 - Keep your head facing forward at your desired neutral position and press Enter.
   - This resets the neutral orientation so that the cursor centers correctly.

+## Latency Measurements

+- Launch the macOS server with the `--timing` flag to enable latency output
+- When enabled, the server prints two latency metrics:
+  - Server latency — time from the iOS device’s motion measurement to when the packet is parsed by the server running on the Mac.
+  - End-to-end latency — time from the iOS motion measurement to the completion of cursor movement on macOS.